 Let’s add some shadows to the skin of our mermaid watercolor drawing.
 To achieve a watercolor effect and make the brush strokes more attractive, we'll use the Artistic Watercolor Brush from the Brushes panel, as shown in the screenshot below.

 Choose the Light Wash-Thick Brush and a violet-red color for the Stroke.
 Change the Blending Mode to Multiply and Opacity to 50% on the Transparency panel.
 Change the Weight of the Stroke to 0.4 pt.

 Draw basic shapes on the shadowy area.
 Lay them one on top of the other until you get the desired result.

-The same way, add some volume to the back, hands and tail.
+In the same way, add some volume to the back, hands and tail of our mermaid watercolor drawing.
 Change the Opacity and stroke Weight in the process.
 We may need this on narrow sections like the fingers, for example.

 Let’s add the falling shadows.
 Use the same brush here.
 Choose the blue violet color, varying the Opacity from 100% to 70%.

 Draw the shadows under the eyes, lips, hair, on the right side of her face, and on the neck and hands.
 Also draw some fish scales on the tail of the watercolor mermaid art.

 This way, let’s add some highlights to the lightened area.
 Pick the white color, change the Blending Mode to Soft Light, and reduce the Opacity to 50%.
 Draw separate strokes to make them expressive.